-Family Development Foundation Ensures Well-Being Of Senior Citizens And Families Through Social Support Services
+Family Development Foundation ensures well-being of senior citizens and families through Social Support services

-(MENAFN- Dubai PR Network) Abu Dhabi, April 20, 2024: In light of the unstable weather conditions experienced across the UAE, the Family Development Foundation (FDF) took proactive measures to contact senior citizens and residents.
+(MENAFN- Orient Planet Group) Abu Dhabi, April 22, 2024: In light of the unstable weather conditions experienced across the UAE, the Family Development Foundation (FDF) took proactive measures to contact senior citizens and residents.
 Their aim is to ensure safety and well-being of senior citizens and that of their families, while offering them required support.
 These efforts come in alignment with the strong belief of the Foundation in the active role of senior citizens in society, recognising them as a valued and integral part of the UAE community.

 “The Social Support services providers aim to give social, emotional and knowledge support to senior citizens and residents and serve to their needs and requirements.
 The Foundation seeks to create a social follow-up plan that ensures regular and continuous communication with them, by leveraging a team of qualified professionals to offer required support for senior citizens and residents and enable them to perform their daily tasks,” she added.